ProductivePerson/electronWeb/README.md

 **Design an application that displays the last ten bitcoin transactions**

-This app uses three main dependencies:
+This app uses four main dependencies:
  - React for
  - jQueryFlipster for the fun carousel display style
  - Axios to server API calls